Tashan Weir

-Tashan Weir (它山堰 (Tuōshān yàn)) also called Tuoshan Weir or Tuoshanyan is an ancient dam that was erected under Emperor Tang Wenzong during the Tang Dynasty in 833.
+Tashan Weir (它山堰 (Tuōshān yàn)) also called Tuoshan Weir or Tuoshanyan is an ancient dam that was erected under Emperor Tang Wenzong during the Tang dynasty in 833.
 The dam is located in Tashanyan Village, Yinjiang Town, Haishu District, Ningbo, Zhejiang, China.
-Originally designed under the supervision of Wang Yuanwei, who was the administrator of Yin County, the dam was constructed to prevent tidal sea water from accessing the banks of the Fenghua River and to store water during periods of severe drought.
+Originally designed under the supervision of Wang Yuanwei, then magistrate of Yin County, the dam was constructed to prevent tidal sea water from accessing the banks of the Fenghua River and to store water during periods of severe drought.
 The dam later became part of a large-scale irrigation system serving Ningbo City.
 This infrastructure is particularly notable because it is recognized as a historical site protected by the state.

 History

-Prior to the dam's construction, the surrounding area experienced devastating floods from torrential rains that arrived every summer and autumn due to the local sub-tropical climate.
-In combination with the flat terrain and the high salt content of the Fenghua River, the floods decimated crops and caused bouts of famine.
-To remedy this situation, Wang Yuanwei, a magistrate originally from Shandong, proposed the construction of Tashan Weir.
-The dam was completed in 833 with the aim of decreasing the risk of flooding and permanently removing salt water from arable land.